See what's blooming in the Chinese Garden this Spring

 Magnolia have been in bloom for a while in the Garden, still demanding your absolute attention.
 Come to see them quick as they will be gone when the full spring season pushes in.

-It's showtime in spring for the Clivia, Bush Lily or the 'Nobleman’s Orchid' as it is affectionately called in China.
-The orange and yellow colours are ready to burst out everywhere in the Garden in October.
+It's showtime in spring for the Clivia, or the as it is affectionately called in China the 'Nobleman’s Orchid'.
+The orange colours are ready to burst out everywhere in the Garden in October.